The Clear Edge

 How to use:

-Find your revenue stage in the table.
-Check the minimum reserve target.
-Compare to current reserves.
-If the warning level is below, increase the reserves allocation percentage temporarily.
+Find your revenue stage in the table, check the minimum reserve target, compare it to your current reserves, and if you are below the warning level, temporarily increase your reserves allocation percentage.

 5-minute protocol run every Monday, ensuring nothing gets missed.